otto-de/api-guidelines/guidelines/020_guidelines/060_resources/1010_should-embed-subresources.md

 id: R000041
 ---

-# embed sub-resources
+# embed subresources

-Embedding related resources (also know as resource expansion) is a great way to reduce the number of requests.
+Embedding related resources (also known as resource expansion) is a great way to reduce the number of requests.

-Resources that are linking to sub-resources SHOULD return these sub-resources using the HAL `_embedded` object.
+Resources that link to subresources should return these subresources using the HAL `_embedded` object.

-::: info Hint
+::: info
-In many cases, the linked resources will be provided by different services.
-In this case, the linked resources sometimes can not be embedded without major effort and this rule should not be applied.
+Do not embed a resource or at least embed it optional (via embed query param), if it generates unnecessary load, traffic, or response bloat.
 :::

-_Example:_
+Example:

 ```http request
 GET https://api.otto.de/products HTTP/1.1